Community Health Planning and Statistics

 Florida Department of Health in Indian River County (DOH-Indian River) is committed to improving the health and wellness of those in Indian River County.
 Tools we utilize to assist in our improvement efforts include the Community Health Assessment for Indian River County (CHA), completed in 2020.
 The CHA is a comprehensive, county-wide assessment used to assess the health needs in Indian River County.
 This collaborative effort with community stakeholders and partners is part of an ongoing broader community health improvement process.

-In 2018, a new DOH-Indian River Strategic Plan was developed as a result of our community health planning endeavors.
+In 2023, a new DOH-Indian River Strategic Plan was developed as a result of our community health planning endeavors.
 A Strategic Plan is used to communicate within an organization, the organization's goals and the actions needed to achieve those goals.
-In September 2018, the DOH-Indian River Strategic Plan Annual Report was completed, which shows progress of the goals outlined within the Strategic Plan.
+In February 23, the DOH-Indian River Strategic Plan Final Annual Report was completed for the previous 2017-2022 Strategic Plan.
+It shows results of the goals outlined within the Strategic Plan.
 We continue to revise and use these plans to help guide our ongoing efforts to improve the health and wellness of those in our county.

 Assessing and Improving Walkability in Indian River County